 View The Karawanks in a larger map

 Peč / Dreilaendereck / Tre Confini, 1510 m.
-Grassy summit on the border of three states (Austria, Italy, Slovenia), nice mountain bike tour, ski resort on north.
+Grassy summit on the border of three states (Austria, Italy, Slovenia), nice mountain bike tour, easy, nice ski tours, ski resort on the north.

 Vošca, 1737 m.
 Grassy summit above Kranjska gora.
 Ski tour.